josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 - The `preprocess` option doesn't exist by default, so you'll need to create it.
 - We'll add Markdown processing here later, too (which is why we're using an array).

-Note that you _can_ pass an object with configuration options into the `sveltePreprocess()` function here, but we won't do that for now.
+Note that you _can_ pass an object with more granular options into the `sveltePreprocess()` function, but we won't do that for now.

 <SideNote>
 It's worth mentioning the <code>scss.prependData</code> option, which allows you to automatically inject code at the start of any Sass processing (such as Sass variables or an <code>@import</code>).
-You can read more in the <a href="https://github.com/sveltejs/svelte-preprocess/blob/main/docs/getting-started.md#31-prepending-content"><code>svelte-preprocess</code> docs</a>; I just wanted you to know it's an option.
+You can read more in the <a href="https://github.com/sveltejs/svelte-preprocess/blob/main/docs/getting-started.md#31-prepending-content"><code>svelte-preprocess</code> docs</a>; I just wanted you to know about it.
 </SideNote>

 One more quick, important thing to know: you'll want to restart your dev server any time you make a config change.